Part 3 - Device Registration

 , which is what was passed into this endpoint as part of the POST body.

 Device tags are used to organize devices and provide a way to easily query them from the Losant API.
-In this example, we’re setting two tags: “owner” and “manufacturerId”.
-By setting the owner tag, we can easily query the Losant API for all devices owned by this user, which we’ll see in part 4 of this walkthrough.
+In this example, we’re setting two tags: “owner” and “manufacturerId.”
+By setting the “owner” tag, we can query the Losant API for all devices owned by this user, which we’ll see in part 4 of this walkthrough.
 Losant automatically adds the Experience User to the payload on every authenticated request, which is why the current user ID can be obtained at experience.user.id

 .

-The manufacturerId tag is not used in this guide, but it’s handy to keep around in case you need to map the device back to the underlying ID at a later time.
+The “manufacturerId” tag is not used in this guide, but but it can be used to map the device back to the underlying ID at a later time.

-Attributes describe what kind of data this device will be reporting.
-For lōm, each device simply reports its moisture as a number.
+Attributes describe what kind of data this device reports.
+For lōm, each device reports its moisture as a number.

 Set the Payload Path to Store Response